Poll watching is legal, voter intimidation is not. Which does Trump actually want?

 I don’t know where people think they’re going to go track down mail ballots as poll watchers.”

 Most poll watchers are partisan, meaning they’re sent by political parties or campaigns to ensure their candidate is getting a fair shot at winning.
-There are also academic poll watchers, conducting research, and non-partisan poll watchers, often sent by nonprofit organizations, who check that elections are proceeding legitimately.
+There are also academic poll watchers, conducting research, and nonpartisan poll watchers, often sent by nonprofit organizations, who check that elections are proceeding legitimately.
 There are sometimes international watchers, from one of the 57 member countries of the Organization for Security and Co-operation in Europe, which have had the right to observe other nations’ elections since 1990.

 Each state treats the practice differently, both with regard to qualifications and procedures.
 In Wisconsin, any member of the public may monitor polls; in Florida, it’s reserved for registered voters from the specific county in which they’re observing.
 In Louisiana, only one poll watcher can operate per precinct—except for a single designated “super watcher” who can monitor all the precincts in an assigned parish.
-In Kansas, 14-to-17 year-olds may monitor polls, while in Georgia, all poll watchers must wear identification badges.
+In Kansas, 14- to 17-year-olds may monitor polls, while in Georgia, all poll watchers must wear identification badges.
 In West Virginia, poll watchers may not monitor voting at all during the day—but may witness ballot counting after closing.

 In Pennsylvania, poll watching may only occur on Election Day.
 It’s not permitted in the satellite offices that have been set up especially for “absentee in-person voting,” which is a form of early voting in the state where individuals can request and receive an absentee ballot right away, and file their mail-in vote on the spot.
 Trump’s claim about Philadelphia seemed to reference partisan monitors who were rightly turned away from these offices.
-The Trump campaign has since filed a lawsuit against the city, which repeats the claim that “Bad things are happening in Philadelphia.”
+The Trump campaign has since filed a lawsuit against the city, which repeats the claim that “bad things are happening in Philadelphia.”

 The president has consistently lied about the integrity of the election and the substantial existence of voter fraud, much of which he ties to the increase in mail-in voting.
 “I’m urging my supporters to go into the polls and watch very carefully, because that’s what has to happen,” he said on the debate stage.
 But what he thinks is being watched is unclear.
 In Oregon and Washington, two states that have voted primarily by mail for many election cycles, observers are allowed to watch ballot counting, since they can’t view the voting process.
 But, in other states that have only just set up their vote-by-mail infrastructures, laws are hazier.
 “I think this is just part of a general effort to try to create confusion and concern,” Brandon says.
 “He’s riling up people, because it fits the narrative that, somehow, all these votes that are going get cast are illegal.
 I don’t know where people think they’re going to go track down mail ballots as poll watchers.”

 Poll watching has historically been done with peaceful and constructive motives.
 This year, there have been some legitimate recruitment drives for poll monitors.
-Democracy Demands Action, an offshoot of gun reform group, Moms Demand Action, has so far recruited 24,000 non-partisan monitors across 30 states (and expects a total of 35,000 to 40,000), where they’ll be working with state officials to ensure poll watchers comply with laws, according to its partner, Election Protection, a coalition of voting rights activists with many years’ experience of poll observation, and run by The Lawyers’ Committee for Civil Rights Under Law.
+Democracy Demands Action, an offshoot of gun reform group Moms Demand Action, has so far recruited 24,000 nonpartisan monitors across 30 states (and expects a total of 35,000 to 40,000), where they’ll be working with state officials to ensure poll watchers comply with laws, according to its partner, Election Protection, a coalition of voting rights activists with many years’ experience of poll observation, and run by The Lawyers’ Committee for Civil Rights Under Law.
 Those monitors, wearing PPE, will aim to assist voters who complain about registration problems or voter intimidation, and to check for “long lines, police presence, electioneering concerns, and ballot drop box accessibility.”
 If necessary, a poll monitor will encourage the voter to report any issue via the the group’s specially established hotline (866-OUR-VOTE), after which it’d be escalated by phone volunteers to the relevant state partners, and then to election officials to resolve the problem.
 (If unaddressed, it could result in lawsuits against election boards.)

 Historically, there have been clear instances of malfeasance by poll watchers.